Progymedia/temporalio-cluster-cdk/README.md

+# CDK Constructs for Temporal cluster on AWS

-CDK constructs to setup a Temporal cluster on ECS Fargate.
+CDK constructs to setup a [Temporal](https://temporal.io/) cluster on ECS Fargate.

-Note: this is currently a work in progress.
+**Note: this is currently a work in progress.
 At this point, I consider it as a proof-of-concept.
-However, I believe that, once completed, these constructs will provide a reasonable method for Temporal cluster setup in AWS/CDK environements and applications.
+However, I believe that, once completed, these constructs will provide a reasonable method for setup of production-grade application-scoped Temporal cluster in AWS/CDK environements.**

-# Features
+## Features

-## Current features
+### Current features

 -   Setup a Temporal cluster on ECS Fargate
 -   Use distinct containers for each Temporal server roles (frontend, history, matching, worker)